The Beach Boys

 The Beach Boys are an American rock band formed in Hawthorne, California, in 1961.
-The group's original lineup consisted of brothers Brian, Dennis, and Carl Wilson, their cousin Mike Love, and their friend Al Jardine.
-Distinguished by their vocal harmonies, adolescent-oriented lyrics, and musical ingenuity, they are one of the most influential acts of the rock era.
-The group drew on the music of older pop vocal groups, 1950s rock and roll, and black R&B to create their unique sound.
-Under Brian's direction, they often incorporated classical or jazz elements and unconventional recording techniques in innovative ways.
+The group's founding members consisted of brothers Brian, Dennis, and Carl Wilson, their cousin Mike Love, and their friend Al Jardine.
+One of the most popular and influential acts of the rock era, they are known for their musical ingenuity, vocal harmonies, and lyrics initially reflecting a southern California youth culture of surfing, cars, and romance dubbed the "California sound".
+The group drew on the music of 1950s rock and roll, black R&B, and pre-rock and roll pop vocal groups to create their sound.
+Under Brian's leadership, they often incorporated classical or jazz elements and unconventional recording techniques in innovative ways.